mar-tina/shadow-render/README.md

   <button @onclick="methodToCall"> Click me </button>
 ```

-The methods are passed in the resulting event object and an args object
+The methods are provided event object and an args object by default and get 'undefined' if any of the
+attributes is missing

-- {args.ctx} - This is the current execution context
+- [args.ctx] - This is the current execution context
-- {args.bound} - This is the value that is bound to the method.
+- [args.bound] - This is the value that is bound to the method.

 Why use bind ?
 The toolkit uses a very primitive html parser.
-Meaning it's difficult to pass around objects
+Meaning it's difficult to pass around objects.
 The bind attribute specifies the props that should be available to the passed in method.
 They are returned and
-passed in as defaults to the method being called
+passed in as defaults to the method being called.

 The available events that can be bound to the HTML elements are the ones available in the native browser.
 [only tested on chrome].